 Moralistic Therapeutic Deism (or MTD) defines God as a “cosmic therapist” who wants us to be good and happy.
-They believe God watches over us to ensure we live a happy life, devoid of heartaches, and go to heaven.
+They believe God watches over us to ensure we live happily, devoid of heartaches, and go to heaven.

-Preachers, authors, and Bible teachers active in social media, who are associated with faulty preaching:
+Preachers, authors, and Bible teachers active on social media who are associated with faulty preaching:

 Ann Voskamp (500K followers)

 Joel Osteen (25 Million followers)

 Joseph Prince (4 Million followers)

 Lysa TerKeurst (1.5 Million followers)

 Steven Furtick (5 Million followers)

 “Do not store up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal.”